GlideAngle/flare-timing/flare-timing/prod-apps/docs/mask-track.rst

 Masking Task over Track
 -----------------------

 Taking what we now know about the tracks and the task, we have times, distances and fractions we’ll need later for the points.
-So far we have leading, arrival and speed fractions but we still need to look at where pilots landed to have the distance difficulty or effort fractions.
+So far we have leading, arrival, speed and distance made or reach fractions but we still need to look at where pilots landed to have the distance difficulty or effort fractions.

 .. highlight:: yaml